 Read More: How to Get Free College Shirts (5 Easy Ways)

-In addition to testing your comprehension of material in general chemistry, organic chemistry, general biology, biochemistry, physics, psychology, and sociology, the MCAT also evaluates your ability to think critically.
+The MCAT tests your comprehension of material in general chemistry, organic chemistry, general biology, biochemistry, physics, psychology, and sociology and also evaluates your ability to think critically.

-Thus, a basic knowledge of previous material is not sufficient to pass the MCAT.
+Thus, a basic knowledge of previous material is insufficient to pass the MCAT.
 The MCAT measures students’ critical reasoning abilities and gives them points for applying test material.
-The secret to getting a high MCAT score is to be able to analyze and solve complicated situations.
+The secret to getting a high MCAT score is to analyze and solve complicated situations.

 Structure of the MCAT Sections